Need to Improve Your Grip Strength?

-You may have heard this before, but I honestly believe that grip training is one of the most underrated area of training out there.
-Grip is essential for these barbell movements I’ve been talking about, and also for a whack of sports where you’re holding onto a stick or racket, or maybe battling for position with your hands.
+You may have heard this before, but I honestly believe that grip training is one of the most underrated areas of training out there.
+The grip is essential for these barbell movements I’ve been talking about, and also for a whack of sports where you’re holding onto a stick or racket, or maybe battling for position with your hands.

 Here are some examples of sports, disciplines, and general areas of life where grip and hand strength alongside grip control is essential: